Guyana races against the clock to bank its oil bonanza | MarketScreener

-* Over 11 billion barrels of oil and gas found off Guyana
+* About 11 billion barrels of oil and gas found off Guyana

 * Country wants to accelerate production to develop economy